RedNacho/sws-vagrant-docker-connector/README.md

 I thought somebody else might find this useful, so I made it public.
 However, I haven't polished it.

+## Requirements ##

+* Vagrant
+* Docker
+* Docker-machine (pre-installed with Docker unless you're on Linux)
+* A vagrant box capable of running Docker (ie Linux) which is visible to the host by IP (not the case with the default networking options).
+See vagrant-example for a working example.

 ## Example ##